gruppe-adler/grad_meh/README.md

 Download the latest version of the mod from our [releases page](https://github.com/gruppe-adler/grad_meh/releases).
 The only dependency, **which has to be loaded as well** is [intercept](https://steamcommunity.com/sharedfiles/filedetails/?id=1645973522).

 ## Usage
 Although we would say that using `grad_meh` is intuitive and mostly self explanatory, we made <a href="https://youtu.be/VdIXrm_eUMc" target="_blank">this short video</a> that explains how to use it.
+**HINT**: If you have any problems, with the export not starting try disabling BattleEye

 ## Limitations
 - To reduce complexity we only allow one export process at a time.